davidpirogov/toon-llm/docs/README.md

-# PyToon Documentation
+# TOON LLM Documentation

-Welcome to the PyToon documentation.
-PyToon is a Python library for encoding and decoding Python data structures in a compact, human-readable text format.
+Welcome to the TOON LLM documentation.
+TOON LLM is a Python library for encoding and decoding Python data structures in a compact, human-readable text format.

 ## Documentation Files